Hyun3246/hyun3246.github.io/_posts/2025-02-17-[SQL First Step] 27. Constraints.md

 <br/>

 ## Adding Constraints
-You can add contraints to existing tables.
+You can add constraints to existing tables.
 Use `ALTER TABLE`.

 - Adding Column Constraints <br/>
    When adding column constraints, use `MODIFY` command as the previous chapter.